notteddydev/reimagined_lamp/ROADMAP.md

 - Ensure that when a Tag is Updated (new TagUpdate view mentioned in views.py list), the disassociated contacts ARE disassociated.
 TESTS.
 - refactor the date fields on Contact - anniversary, dod, dob.
 - Make sure formsets are all instantiated correctly, i.e. EmailCreateFormSet() rather than EmailCreateFormSet where necessary in creation methods.
+- Make it so that only existing models being updated in formsets have the option to be deleted.

 models.py
 - Maybe more effort that it's worth, but attach vcard to email / sms / whatsapp message